-- 66. The undertaking shall disclose whether or not all workers in its own workforce are paid an adequate wage, in line with applicable benchmarks; and if not, which type of workers do not receive an adequate wage and what percentage of its own workforce is paid below the adequate wage. - 67.
-The objective of this Disclosure Requirement is to enable an understanding of whether or not all of an undertaking's own workers are paid an adequate wage, in line with applicable benchmarks. - 68.
+- 69. The undertaking shall disclose whether or not all workers in its own workforce are paid an adequate wage, in line with applicable benchmarks; and if not, which type of workers do not receive an adequate wage and what percentage of the own workforce is paid below the adequate wage. - 70.
+The objective of this Disclosure Requirement is to provide an understanding of whether or not all of an undertaking's own workers are paid an adequate wage, in line with applicable benchmarks. - 71.
 The undertaking shall disclose whether or not all workers in its own workforce are paid an adequate wage, in line with applicable benchmarks.
-If so, stating this will be sufficient to fulfil this disclosure requirement and no further information is needed.

-- 69. If not all workers in the undertaking's own workforce are paid an adequate wage in line with applicable benchmarks, the undertaking shall in disclosing the countries where workers earn below the applicable adequate wage benchmark, and, for each of these countries: - (a) whether this is the case just for direct employees, just for non-employee workers, or for both; and - (b) the percentage of the own workforce paid below the adequate wage, with a breakdown for employees and non-employee workers.
+If so, stating this will be sufficient to fulfil this disclosure requirement and no further information is needed. - 72.
+If not all workers in the undertaking's own workforce are paid an adequate wage in line with applicable benchmarks, the undertaking shall in disclosing the countries where workers earn below the applicable adequate wage benchmark, and, for each of these countries: - a) whether this is the case just for direct employees, just for non-employee workers, or for both; and - b) the percentage of the own workforce paid below the adequate wage, broken down for employees and non-employee workers. - 74.
+The undertaking may delay reporting on adequate wages for non-employee workers in own workforce by one year.